Andrzej Leder

 Andrzej Leder (born 1960) is a Polish philosopher of culture, practicing psychotherapist, and internationally recognized expert on Polish cultural history.

 Biography

 Andrzej Leder, the son of Witold Leder and Ewa Lipińska, graduated from the Medical University of Warsaw, and in philosophy from the University of Warsaw.
 He then obtained his doctorate from the Institute of Philosophy and Sociology of the Polish Academy of Sciences, supervised by Professor Józef Niżnik.
 He has worked at the latter institute since 1996, including from 2010 as an associate professor.

 Leder engages regularly in public debates on culture and memory in Poland.
 He has contributed to the periodical Res Publica Nowa from 1992 to 2012, and more recently to the weekly magazine Ozon (Polish weekly)|Ozon.

-In 2015, his book The Sleepwalkers’ Revolution was nominated for the prestigious Polish Nike Award, and also for the Kazimierz Moczarski History Award.
+In 2015, his book The Sleepwalkers’ Revolution was nominated for the Polish Nike Award, and also for the Kazimierz Moczarski History Award.